top of page

 When we have the hands that close to our body it can make the shoulders feel a bit cramped and restricted.
 It can also mean it is more likely your elbows will want to wing out to the sides, rather than hugging inwards towards the body.

-So instead, play around with various options of having the hands wider than shoulder width and further forward than under the shoulders.
+So, play around with various options of having the hands wider than shoulder width and hands turned outwards somewhat.
 Try to find your optimal place that has a feeling of balancing support and spaciousness.

 Leg positioning: